Dear Colleague Letter: Computer and Information Science and Engineering Graduate Fellowships (CSGrad4US)

 D. Withdrawal of an Application

-To withdraw a submitted application, the CSGrad4US Fellowship applicants must send a request to withdraw their application with the subject "Withdraw" to email@example.com.
+To withdraw a submitted application, the CSGrad4US Fellowship applicants must contact the NSF ETAP Helpdesk at email@example.com.

 III.
 REVIEW AND SELECTION PROCESS

-Applications submitted in response to this DCL will be reviewed by disciplinary and interdisciplinary scientists and engineers and other professional graduate education experts.
-Reviewers will be selected by the cognizant NSF program directors for CSGrad4US Fellowships who are charged with oversight of the review process.
+Applications submitted to this program will be reviewed by disciplinary and interdisciplinary scientists and engineers and other professional graduate education experts.
 Care will be taken to ensure that reviewers have no conflicts of interest with the applicants.

 Each application will be reviewed independently in accordance with the NSF Merit Review Criteria using all available information in the completed application.
 In considering applications, reviewers are instructed to address the two Merit Review Criteria as approved by the National Science Board, Intellectual Merit and Broader Impacts.
 More information about the Merit Review Criteria is provided in Chapter III of the NSF Proposal & Award Policies & Procedures Guide (PAPPG).

-From these recommendations, NSF will select CSGrad4US Fellowship applicants for Phase 1 CSGrad4US Fellowships, in line with NSF's mission and the goals of CSGrad4US.
+From these recommendations, CSGrad4US Fellowship applicants will be selected for Phase 1 CSGrad4US Fellowships, in line with NSF's mission and the goals of CSGrad4US.

 General inquiries regarding CSGrad4US Fellowships should be made to: